ThomasBrazier/inrae-rhino-fair/README.md

 *THIS PART TO PRODUCE OUTPUT FILES FOR DOWNSTREAM ANALYSES*

-Note that output files are too large to be stored in a github repository.
-This part will raise an error because they are missing if you try to run it without running the entire pipeline.

 * `AssignationThu/AnalyseSimulations.R` to produce the COLONY empirical output dataset for downstream analyses